BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 Configuration Setup
 ^^^^^^^^^^^^^^^^^^^^^^

-As stated in the configuration default project, the following settings should be passed into the mongodb project.
+As stated in the :doc:`configuration-defaults` section, the following settings must be passed into the VersaTul Data MongoDB project.
+For a quick setup with predefined values the :doc:`configuration-defaults` package can be used.
+See the table below for predefined values and those that are user defined.

 .. _tbl-grid: